-The bonds issued by the Company are subsequently loaned to GlaxoSmithKline Group companies.
+The bonds issued by the company are subsequently loaned to GlaxoSmithKline Group companies.
 This is divided as follows:

-- Short-term intercompany loan receivables: £1.8 billion (2018: £1.5 billion); - Long-term intercompany loan receivables: £15.7 billion (2018: £13.1 billion).
+- Short-term intercompany loan receivables: £2.5 billion (2019: £1.7 billion); and - Long-term intercompany loan receivables: £15.8 billion (2019: £15.8 billion).

 These are recognised as financial assets measured at amortised cost at the original effective interest rate, computed based on the loan issued, coupon payments and redemption value.
-As such, we identified a key audit matter relating to the calculation of the carrying value of the intercompany loan receivables balance.
+As such, we identified a key audit matter relating to the calculation of the effective interest rate and carrying value of the intercompany loan receivables balance under IFRS 9.

-Intercompany loan receivables are disclosed in Note 11 of the financial statements with the accounting policies disclosed in Note 2.
+Intercompany loan receivables are disclosed in Note 11 of the financial statements with the accounting policies disclosed in Note 2 of the financial statements.